 GitHub Copilot started in 2021 as an inline code completion layer on top of existing IDEs, and that origin still shapes it today.
 Copilot works inside the editor you already use, VS Code, JetBrains, Neovim, Visual Studio, rather than replacing it.
 The 2025 version added agent mode that picks up a GitHub Issue, writes the code, runs tests, and opens a pull request without hand-holding.
 But at its core, it’s still built around augmenting your existing environment, and for enterprise software development teams already invested in GitHub’s ecosystem, that’s a feature, not a limitation.

 Claude Code is structurally different.
 It doesn’t live in an editor; it lives in the terminal.
 You work in whatever environment you already use, call the autonomous coding agent when needed, and it handles the rest: reading files, running commands, making multi-file changes, executing tests, iterating on failures.
-The underlying model, Claude Sonnet 4, holds a 72.7% SWE-bench Verified score, and the Opus 4.5 variant pushes that to 80.9%, the highest in the industry.
-Anthropic captured 42% of enterprise coding workloads partly because Claude Code performs best on the problems that matter most to senior engineers.
+Claude Code runs on Anthropic’s latest Claude Opus models, which score in the high 80 percent range on SWE-bench Verified and rank among the top results in the industry.
+That benchmark is now widely considered contaminated and OpenAI has stopped reporting it, so treat the headline number as one signal rather than proof of real world performance.

 Cursor is a fork of VS Code rebuilt from the ground up for AI-first development.
 It keeps the familiar interface but replaces the interaction model entirely.
 Multi-file editing, natural language commands, project-aware context, and Composer mode for autonomous task completion are all first-class features rather than add-ons.
 Developers who use Cursor seriously tend to describe it in advocacy terms, which is part of why it grew 100x in enterprise revenue in 2025 despite procurement friction that Copilot doesn’t face.

 Windsurf (formerly Codeium) is also a VS Code-based agentic IDE, but its defining feature is “Cascade Flow,” an approach that keeps the AI continuously aware of everything happening in your workspace without requiring you to re-explain context.
 It also offers JetBrains plugins, giving it a direct edge over Cursor for teams running IntelliJ or PyCharm.
-OpenAI’s 2025 acquisition changes its long-term model access trajectory, and the current product is already competitive on price-to-capability.

 Feature-by-Feature Comparison